- Sports and Recreation»

 - Can opener

-- At least four days of food for family - Package each day in a separate gallon freezer bag.
+- At least seven days of food for family - Package each day in a separate gallon freezer bag.

 Check out my article Types of Backpacking Stoves: Choosing the Best Stove for your Camping Adventure.